 The last thing you want to find out while scaling a mountainside is that your arm reach is restricted because the jacket it too tight!
 You need to be warm and still be able to be nimble and move around effectively with your new winter coat on.
 Let’s take quick look at why layers are so important and why they should fit under your coat.

 The main function of the base layer is to wick away moisture and keep you dry.
 The best base layers are thin and fit snug against your body.
 Base layers are also referred to as long johns or long underwear.

 Wearing cotton in the cold, will make you even colder and increase your risk of hypothermia and frostbite.
 The most effective base layer will be made out of merino wool or a synthetic material.
 I personally like merino wool, but that’s just me.

 The sole function of the middle layer is to insulate your body.
 The middle layer works hard to keep your body heat where it belongs.
 The middle layer is typically bulkier than the base layer, and that’s why you need a little extra room in that nice warm coat.

 Fleece is an excellent insulator, it’s breathable and it dries quickly!
 I tend to lean toward a down insulated jacket or vest for my middle layer.
 Down is amazing when the temperatures are dipping below zero and you need to stay warm for long periods of time.
 In fact, some of the warmest winter coats on the market today are made out of down.
 Down is warmer than synthetic material hands down.

 However, some well known winter coat brands have figured out a way to make down coats light and less bulky without sacrificing the warmth.
 So, if you already have your winter coat and you realize it’s too tight, try on different middle layers- perhaps that will help.
 If not, it’s time to return the coat and get a different size.

 Just as a side note: the middle layer should also be breathable.
 A breathable layer will allow that moisture from your base layer to move out and onward.
 If that moisture stays trapped beneath your layers with nowhere to go, you risk becoming overheated and then you start taking off layers.
 Stop.
 Don’t do it.
-For more information on middle layers, check out my blog here!

 Why Not Skip Layering and Go with A Smaller Coat?

 Did I get your attention now?
 The key to surviving the great outdoors in the bitter cold is layers.
 As I mentioned in an earlier blog, layering saves lives.
 Layers keep your body heat where it belongs, keep you from getting wet and protect you from the harsh weather.
 If you skip a step, you will suffer the consequences.
 First, you will shiver and then you’ll start to lose feeling in your toes and fingers.

 It’s easier to stay warm than it is to get warm.
 Layering keep you warm, regardless of the conditions.
 My favorite outdoor clothing company has a motto that has stuck with me: there is no bad weather, only bad gear!
 Wow!
 That’s powerful stuff.
 Don’t skip the layering and go with a smaller jacket.
 Layers serve a very important function and could very well save your life!

 If you are going to be highly active where you need full range of motion in your arms and your shoulders, you will need a coat that moves with your body, even with two layers on below.
 When shopping for coats, wear your layers and pretend like you are doing your favorite outdoor activity.

 Can you carry your bow and arrow on your back and reach for it when necessary?
 All of these things are important to keep in mind when choosing a warm winter coat.
 Some jackets are made specifically for your favorite activity: skiing jackets have specially places pockets and more movement in the shoulders and back.
 Mountaineering coats are designed for warmth and increased mobility.

 You want the sleeve of the coat to run just past your wrists, typically hitting right at the base of your hand.
 Keeping your arms and wrists properly covered play a big role in staying warm.
 Did you know you can lose a substantial amount of heat through your wrists?
 Yes, you can.
 That small area on your body is home to a major artery that runs fairly close to the surface.

 Some jackets even come with fancy wrist liners with thumbs holes.
 The tiny hole wrap around your thumb and keep the fabric in place and prevent that precious body heat from leaving!
 See also our article “Top 27 Warmest Winter Coats“.